briandowns/recipes/tangelocello.md

 ### ...after 3 weeks...

-* Strain the limoncello using your choice of strainer.
+* Strain the tangelocello using your choice of strainer.
 * Bottle the liqueur.

-## Possible Alterations

-The sugar can be reducded by half as well as the water.

 ## Serving